nazunalika/linux-guide-and-hints/source/centos/srht.rst

 list software.
 It is completely open-source and self-hosting.
 Due to being in an alpha state, the `installation instructions
 <https://man.sr.ht/installation.md>`_ are a bit sparse.
 Further, the primary
-supported platform is Arch Linux.
+supported platform is Alpine Linux.
 In this article, I will teach you how to set up Sourcehut on a CentOS 7 box via Google Cloud Services for local development.

 Getting started